 Tobit and the Hoodoo Man exceeds the limits of historical fiction and can only be classified as a ‘mystical tale’ that challenges its readers to believe the unbelievable.
-I invite you to view a picture summary presented to “The Night They Drove Old Dixie Down” written by Robbie Robertson and Levon Helm and sung by Joan Baez.

 “They can take everything you own, everything you cherish and hold dear, but they cannot take your dignity unless you let them.
 There is a light in the heart of darkness.”

 “We live with an inherent dignity by reason of our very creation, a dignity that no human has given to us and no human can take from us.
 All bears the divine fingerprint, as St. Bonaventure said.
 Our inherent dignity has nothing to do with our race or religion or class.
 Hindus have it, and Buddhists have it, and so-called ‘pagans’ in Africa have it.
 They are just as much children of God as we are.
 Objectively.
 Theologically.
 Eternally.”